ipfs/ipfs-blog/src/_blog/2026-01-fleek-migration.md

 _Cross-posted from the [Shipyard blog](https://ipshipyard.com/blog/2026-ipfs-self-hosting-migration/)._

-Shipyard migrated 15+ IPFS Project websites to modular infrastructure where each component is independently swappable.
-This post explains the approach and how to set it up for your project.
+This is a practical guide to hosting websites on both HTTP and IPFS using modular, swappable components.
+When Fleek announced it was discontinuing hosting, we migrated 15+ IPFS Project websites to a setup designed to survive any single provider shutting down.
+Whether you're moving off Fleek or just want more resilient hosting, this guide covers the approach and the tools we used.

 ## What Changed